nextcloud/recognize/README.md

 - php 7.3 and above
 - App "collaborative tags" enabled
-- Processor: x86 64bit
+- Processor: x86 64bit (with support for AVX instructions, otherwise you'll have to run in JavaScript mode, which is much slower)
-- System with glibc (usually the norm; Alpine linux is *not* such a system)
+- System with glibc (usually the norm on Linux; Alpine linux and FreeBSD are *not* such systems)
-- ~3GB of free RAM (if you're cutting it close, make sure you have some swap available)
+- ~4GB of free RAM (if you're cutting it close, make sure you have some swap available)

 ### One click

-Go to "Apps" in your nextcloud, search for "recognize" and click install.
+Go to "Apps" in your nextcloud, search for "recognize" and click install (currently only works on Nextcloud v22+.
+If you're below that, you'll need to install manually).

 ### Configuration